david-martin/proposals/push/ups_integration_with_openshift.md

 A follow on flow would be:

 * developer sets up iOS credentials for push for the same Codova App via *new* UI screens in OpenShift
+* these credentials as stored in the Secret
-* this creates an iOS variant in UPS and links it to the Mobile Client
+* on next sync (in the sidecar), an iOS variant is created in UPS
-* the Variant config is retrieved from UPS and stored in/with the Cordova App resource (MobileClient)
+* the Variant config is retrieved from UPS and stored as annotations in the Secret
-* the generated mobile-services.json file now includes the correct Variants config
+* the generated mobile-services.json file now includes both the iOS and Android Variants config

 ```json
 {